bolognalab/bolognalab.github.io/schedule-Instructions.md

 This step is optional but, if you choose **not** to include ICS files, you should manually delete the links "zum Kalender Hinzufügen" that appear on the modal of each event, see [Editing or removing the links for "More Information" and "Adding to Calendar"](#editing-or-removing-the-links-for-more-information-and-adding-to-calendar)!
 Here are the steps for including ICS files:

 * Run the Python script ``/[YOUR FOLDER]/calendar-events/generate-empty-ics.py`` to generate an ICS file for each of your events.
 ICS files are basically just text files with a "special" file extension and syntax.
 The files we just created have the correct file extension, but are still empty, so they are not useful yet.

 * In your calendar program of choice, export each event as an ICS file.
 How you can do this varies from software to software.
 On Thunderbird, you can simply select an event, right-click on an event (Ctrl+Click on Mac), select "Copy", and then paste what you just copied in a text file.
 If you save that text file with the extension ``.ics``, you have successfully created the ICS file!
 In this project, we already have empty ICS files to work with, so simply paste the content you copied from your Thunderbird calendar into the corresponding ICS text file.
 * Save the ICS text file and repeat for all the events you want to add this feature to.

 https://github.com/bolognalab/bolognalab.github.io/assets/23509977/c04472a5-8e69-469f-a0ff-ecb0fd44b979

 Congratulations!
-The basic mechanics of the calendar are ready!
+The basic mechanics of your events schedule are ready!
 Now on to fine-tuning and updating:

 ### Setting the days of the week